-The Board met 8 times in 2013.
-Each member of the Board attended at least 75% of the aggregate number of meetings of the Board and the committees on which he served in 2013.

-Non-management directors meet in executive session without management at each regularly scheduled Board meeting.
+The Board convened six formal meetings in 2015 and acted pursuant to written consent in lieu of a meeting one time.
+Each member of the Board, with the exception of Mr. Gonzalez who joined the Board in November 2015, attended at least 75% of the aggregate number of meetings of the Board and the committees on which he served in 2015.
+Non-management directors meet periodically in executive session without management on a regularly scheduled basis.
 Our Chairman of the Board presides during such sessions.
 Board members are expected to attend our annual meetings, either in person, by phone or by other remote communication.
-All of the current members of the Board who were serving as directors at the time of the 2013 Annual Meeting, other than Mr. Frank, were present at the 2013 Annual Meeting.
+All of the current members of the Board, who were serving as directors at the time of the 2015 Annual Meeting, were present at the 2015 Annual Meeting.